-In FY 2025 LAVTA will be embarking on a new Strategic Plan which will likely include an analysis of the organization as a whole.
+In FY 2025 LAVTA will be embarking on a new Strategic Plan which will include an analysis of the organization as a whole.
 With the new Strategic Plan there may be recommendations of position titles and job description changes, changes in the salary bands in terms of where each position fits in, changes in department responsibilities and where each position fits into the organization as a whole.
-The salary band study just completed is based on the current organizational structure and does not indicate that any changes need to be made before the origination assessment and Strategic Plan are completed.